-- · Attributes metadata convention - SHALL be CF >= 1.7 - SHOULD adhere to Attribute Convention for Data Discovery - Dimensions: - SHALL be at least time, bnds, and MAY be any others. - SHALL all be greater than zero, but bnds must always be two. - Temporal coordinate variables: - SHALL provide time coordinates for given time index. - MAY be non-equidistant or equidistant. - time[time] SHALL provide observation or average time of cell centers. - time_bnds[time, bnds] SHALL provide observation or integration time of cell boundaries. - Attributes: - Temporal coordinate variables MUST have units, standard_name, and any others. - standard_name MUST be "time", units MUST have format "<deltatime> since <datetime>", where datetime must have ISO-format. calendar may be given, if not, "gregorian" is assumed. - Spatial coordinate variables - SHALL provide spatial coordinates for given spatial index. - SHALL be equidistant in either angular or metric units - · Cube variables: - SHALL provide cube cells with the dimensions as index. - SHALL have shape - [time, ..., lat, lon] (see WGS84 schema) or - [time, ..., y, x] (see Generic schema) - MAY have extra dimensions, e.g. layer (of the atmosphere), band (of a spectrum). - SHALL specify the units metadata attribute. - SHOULD specify metadata attributes that are used to identify missing values, namely FillValue and / or valid_min, valid_max, see notes in CF conventions on these attributes. - MAY specify metadata attributes that can be used to visualise the data: - color_bar_name: Name of a predefined colour mapping.
+- Attributes metadata convention - SHALL be CF >= 1.7 - SHOULD adhere to Attribute Convention for Data Discovery - Dimensions: - SHALL be at least time, bnds, and MAY be any others. - SHALL all be greater than zero, but bnds must always be two. - Temporal coordinate variables: - SHALL provide time coordinates for given time index. - MAY be non-equidistant or equidistant. - time[time] SHALL provide observation or average time of cell centers. - time_bnds[time, bnds] SHALL provide observation or integration time of cell boundaries. - Attributes: - Temporal coordinate variables MUST have units, standard_name, and any others. - Spatial coordinate variables - SHALL provide spatial coordinates for given spatial index. - SHALL be equidistant in either angular or metric units - Cube variables: - SHALL provide cube cells with the dimensions as index. - SHALL have shape - [time, ..., lat, lon] (see WGS84 schema) or - [time, ..., y, x] (see Generic schema) - MAY have extra dimensions, e.g. layer (of the atmosphere), band (of a spectrum). - SHALL specify the units metadata attribute. - SHOULD specify metadata attributes that are used to identify missing values, namely FillValue and / or valid_min, valid_max, see notes in CF conventions on these attributes. - MAY specify metadata attributes that can be used to visualise the data: - color_bar_name: Name of a predefined colour mapping.
 The colour bar is applied between a minimum and a maximum value.